bhers4/bhers4.github.io/about.markdown

 permalink: /about/
 ---

-This is my blog where I document my dive into different topics, such as: machine learning, software engineering, edge AI, etc. My background is in Electrical Engineering and I have a masters degree in electrical and computer engineering where I focused on medical imaging.
+This is my blog where I document my dive into different topics, such as: machine learning, software engineering, edge AI, etc. My background is in Electrical Engineering and I have a masters degree in Electrical and Computer Engineering where I focused on medical imaging.
 I have a variety of experience developing deep learning models for pharmaceutical applications as well as for autonomous vehicle related applications.

 ### Work Experience
 <img style="float: right" width=100 src='/assets/p1_logo.png'>